Mission: To document Saint Louis through art and word to promote understanding, civic pride, intergenerational relationships and literacy.

 Saint Louis Story Stitchers is working collaboratively to create an approach to health issues affecting Missouri’s urban youth.
 Story Stitchers bring the humanities to the forefront through a unique form of “urban storytelling”.

-Teen Rap Crisis II is a humanities-based program designed to give voice to concerns and triumphs, uncover facts, and build awareness of public health issues as seen through the eyes of contemporary African American teenage youth.
+Teen Rap Crisis II is a humanities-based program completed in 2018 designed to give voice to concerns and triumphs, uncover facts, and build awareness of public health issues as seen through the eyes of contemporary African American teenage youth.

 Saint Louis Story Stitchers is supporting this program in partnership with the Missouri Humanities Council and with support from the National Endowment for the Humanities, the St. Louis Storytelling Festival, Kranzberg Arts Foundation, and Missouri Foundation for Health and in collaboration with the City of St. Louis Juvenile Detention Center and the City of St. Louis Department of Health.